danpros/htmly/README.md

 HTMLy
 =====

-HTMLy is an open source databaseless blogging platform prioritizing simplicity and speed (Flat-File Blog).
-And because HTMLy also manage the contents, then it can be referred as a Flat-File CMS.
+HTMLy is an open source databaseless, blogging platform that prioritizes simplicity and speed (Flat-File Blog).
+HTMLy can be referred to as a Flat-File CMS, as it will also manage your content.

 You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.

 Features
 ---------
-- Admin panel
+- Admin Panel
 - Markdown editor with live preview
-- Categorization with tags (multi tags support)
+- Categorization with tags (multiple tagging support)
-- Static pages Eg. for contact page
+- Static Pages (e.g. Contact Page, About Page)
 - Meta canonical, description, and rich snippets for SEO
 - Pagination
-- Author page
+- Author Page
 - Multi author support
-- Social links
+- Social Links
 - Disqus Comments (optional)
 - Facebook Comments (optional)
 - Google Analytics
-- Built-in search
+- Built-in Search
-- Related posts
+- Related Posts
-- Per post navigation (previous and next post)
+- Per Post Navigation (previous and next post)
 - Body class for easy theming
 - Breadcrumb
 - Archive page (by year, year-month, or year-month-day)